yoansj/BotPendu/README.md

 RETURN_ERROR = "nok"
 ```
 * You can modify the constants to change the behavior of the bot
-  *
   ```python
   COMMAND_START = "/play"
   ```
-  the users will now have to tweet /play to play
+  Does that the users will now have to tweet /play to play
-  *
   ```python
   TWEET_GAME_STOPPED = "Your game was stopped, thanks for playing :)"
   ```
-  will change the game stop message
+  will change the game stop tweet

 ## To-do
 * Handle accents (currently causing crash)
 * Do the end conditions